Umbrella Insurance for Homeowners: Do You Need Extra Liability Coverage?

 Pincher's Pro Tip

 Check your existing home policy limits first.
-If your homeowners liability is set at the default $100,000, increasing it to $300,000–$500,000 before adding umbrella coverage is both required by most carriers and a smart financial move on its own.
+If your homeowners liability is set at the default $100,000, increasing it to $300,000 is now required by most carriers before you can add umbrella coverage.
+Many insurers are also raising auto liability requirements to $500,000 or higher in 2026.

 Trusted by Thousands